TheJacksonLab/TheJacksonLab.github.io/scripts/WEBSITE_GALLERY.md

 **That's it!** The thumbnail will be automatically cropped from the full-size image.

+---

+## Gallery Features

+- **Responsive grid**: Automatically adjusts from 4 columns (desktop) to fewer columns on smaller screens
+- **Lightbox**: Click any thumbnail to view full-size image
+- **Click outside to close**: Click on the dark background area to close the lightbox
+- **Captions**: Display below images in the lightbox
+- **Navigation**: Use arrow keys or click navigation arrows in lightbox
+- **Keyboard support**: ESC to close lightbox

+---

 ## Troubleshooting

 **Images not appearing?**

 - Check that the full-size image file exists in `assets/img/gallery/`
 - Verify filenames match exactly (case-sensitive)
 - Check that images are in `assets/img/gallery/` directory

 **Thumbnails look blurry?**

 - Make sure source images are high resolution (2000px+ width recommended)
 - The auto-crop uses CSS `object-fit: cover` which maintains quality
 - Thumbnails are displayed at 200px height, cropped to fit the grid

 **Lightbox not working?**

 - Ensure Foundation JavaScript is loaded (should be automatic)
 - Check browser console for JavaScript errors
 - Verify the `data-clearing` attribute is present (it's in the gallery include)

-## Gallery Features

-- **Responsive grid**: Automatically adjusts from 4 columns (desktop) to fewer columns on smaller screens
-- **Lightbox**: Click any thumbnail to view full-size image
+**Gallery not updating automatically?**

+- Check that you pushed to the correct branch (`web_test` or `main`)
-- **Captions**: Display below images in the lightbox
+- Verify the news post contains images in the correct format
-- **Navigation**: Use arrow keys or click navigation arrows in lightbox
-- **Keyboard support**: ESC to close lightbox
+- Check the Actions tab in GitHub for workflow errors
+- Ensure image paths in news posts are absolute (start with `/`)